krprzenioslo/Hystrixwiki2/Operations.md

 Hystrix is not only a tool for resilience engineering but also for operations.

-This page attempts to share some of what has been learned in operating a system with 100+ `HystrixCommand` types, 40+ thread pools, and 10+ billion thread-isolated and 200+ billion semaphore-isolated command executions per day.
+This page attempts to share some of what has been learned in operating a system with 100+ Hystrix Command types, 40+ thread pools, and 10+ billion thread-isolated and 200+ billion semaphore-isolated command executions per day.

 The screenshots and incidents described on this page come from the Netflix API system and represent either real production issues or [Latency Monkey](http://techblog.netflix.com/2011/07/netflix-simian-army.html) simulations against production.